This post may contain affiliate links. Please read our disclosure policy.

 These festive vegan sugar cookies are so quick and easy to make!
 They are perfect to take to your Christmas cookie exchange or give as gifts to friends and family.
 Crispy on the outside and perfectly chewy in the middle with fun crushed peppermint on top it off!

 These might just be the absolute best vegan cookies you’ll ever make or eat.
 Slightly crispy on the outside, incredibly chewy on the inside and super festive for the holidays all around!
 And they’re actually not overly sugary, which makes them perfect for dipping and decorating.

 How to make sugar cookies

 - In a large bowl, cream together sugar and vegan butter.

 - Add the remaining wet ingredients and whisk to combine.

 - Fold in the dry ingredients (pre-combined in a separate bowl)

-- Use a rubber spatula to mix until there no more more streaks of flour.
+- Use a rubber spatula to mix until there are no more more streaks of flour.
 Then chill the dough.

 - Bake in the oven and allow them to rest in the pan for a couple minutes before transferring to a wire rack.

 - Dip the cooled cookies in melted white chocolate and sprinkle the crushed peppermint on top, if you’d like.
 My kids always like! 🙂

 Tips for making the Christmas cookies